 A reaction torsion sensor (not LVDT displacement sensors) has two mounting flanges (flange-to-flange sensor).
 One face is fixed to the ground or a rigid structural member and the other to the rotating shaft or rotary element.
 Rotation generates shear forces between the flanges, which is captured by the foil strain gauges bonded to the sensor beams and transduced into electrical current by the Wheatstone bridge.

 How to measure stall torque of a dc motor?
 For a given application, i.e. motor torque measurement, a reaction sensor (aka moment sensor) is often less complex and, therefore less expensive than a rotary sensor.
 Reactionary torque transducers are frequently used as a torque calibration tool or torque wrench calibration tool.
-Reaction Torque sensors can also be used as miniature electrical torque screwdrivers, allowing Engineers to have live feedback of the torque and/or do study the torque applied during assembly.
+Reaction Torque sensors can also be used as miniature electrical torque screwdrivers, allowing Engineers to collect live feedback of the torque and/or do study the torque applied during assembly.
 The automotive industry uses steering torque sensors for Steer by Wire systems validation and verification and other car sensors applications (automotive sensors).
 FUTEK also customizes light-weight low-profile embedded high-precision strain wave harmonic gearing torque sensors for closed-loop feedback with high flexibility on geometry and design.

 How to measure torque?
 Firstly, we need to understand the underlying physics and material science behind the torque sensor working principle, which is the strain gauge (aka Strain gage).
 Metal foil strain gauge is a force transducer whose electrical resistance varies with applied force.
 In other words, it converts strain derived from force, pressure (aka industrial pressure sensors for pressure measurement), tension, compression, torque, weight (aka weight sensors), etc… into a change in electrical resistance, which can then be standardized for measuring torque.